avj2352/ds-algo-2020/aws-certification/aws-ccp-04.md

+### AWS Redshift

+> REMEMBER, Fully managed data warehouse solution + BI Tools + Analyze data

+Amazon Redshift is a fast, fully managed data warehouse that makes it simple and cost-effective to analyze all your data using standard SQL and your existing Business Intelligence (BI) tools.

+- It allows you to run complex analytic queries against petabytes of structured data using sophisticated query optimization, columnar storage on high-performance storage, and massively parallel query execution.

 ### AWS SMS - Server Migration Service

-- AWS SMS is an agentless service which makes it easier and faster for you to migrate _thousands_ of On-Premise workloads to AWS cloud.
+AWS SMS is an agentless service which makes it easier and faster for you to migrate _thousands_ of On-Premise workloads to AWS cloud.

+### AWS - Database Migration Service

+The AWS Database Migration Service can migrate your data to and from the most widely used commercial and open-source databases.
+The service supports homogeneous migrations such as Oracle to Oracle, as well as heterogeneous migrations between different database platforms, such as Oracle to Amazon Aurora or Microsoft SQL Server to MySQL.

+> Perform heterogeneous migrations between different database platforms, such as Oracle to Amazon Aurora

+### AWS Parameter Store

+> Remember - Heroku Environment Variables set like UI

+AWS Parameter Store helps you to store your application environment variables in a secure encrypted manner